-- Appreciation of a plurality of interests and diversity of views in society, business and the workplace
+- An appreciation of a plurality of interests and diversity of views in society, business and the workplace

-- Ability to assess situations, problems and issues for collaborative and competitive potential and to develop and apply workable negotiation strategies and solutions
+- The ability to assess situations, problems and issues for collaborative and competitive potential and to develop and apply workable negotiation strategies and solutions

-- Ability to negotiate on behalf of valued interests and to reach understandings and agreements with parties representing diverse and sometimes conflicting viewpoints
+- The ability to negotiate on behalf of valued interests and to reach understandings and agreements with parties representing diverse and sometimes conflicting viewpoints

-- Ability to apply models of negotiation and dispute resolutions to a range of conflict and relationship construction circumstances
+- The ability to apply models of negotiation and dispute resolutions to a range of conflict and relationship construction circumstances